THE PLATINUM'S GAZE

 "Catch?"

-"No one offers something for nothing.
-Especially not Platinum-ranks to slum dwellers.
-What do you really want?"
+"No one offers something for nothing, especially not Platinum-ranks to us living in the slum, what do you really want?"

 Min-ji's smile widened.

 "Perceptive.
-The truth: Vanguard Academy is researching anomaly children.
-Trying to understand what creates them.
-Your son is unique—reincarnated soul, spatial abilities, accelerated development.
-We want to study him."
+The truth: Vanguard Academy is researching anomaly children, trying to understand what creates them, your son is unique, soul, with spatial abilities, accelerated development, we want to study him."

 "You mean experiment on him."

-"Study.
-Observe.
-Document.
-Non-invasively."
+"Study, observe, document non-invasively."
 She pulled out a tablet, displayed a contract.
-"In exchange: full scholarship when he's old enough.
-Access to our training facilities.
-Protection from other factions who would be less... gentle."
+"In exchange: full scholarship when he's old enough, access to our training facilities, and protection from other factions who would be less... gentle."

 "Other factions?"